New York Common Pantry Programs

 from employer, pay stub, award or budget letter.

-This Single Stop USA funded program is open 365 days a year to all Pantry members and provides screening by case managers to check
+This Single Stop USA funded program is open 365 days a year to all Pantry members and provides screening by case managers to

-for sufficient family income and resources.
+check for sufficient family income and resources.
 Help 365 staff assist with acquiring benefits and entitlements, such as

-Supplemental Nutrition Assistance Program (SNAP) and Social Security Supplemental Income; and provide assistance with accessing the
+Supplemental Nutrition Assistance Program (SNAP) and Social Security Supplemental Income; and provide assistance with

 Project Dignity provides case management services to homeless individuals.
 Case managers offer counseling and referral